ac8ai/langtree/docs/public/getting-started.md

 # Getting Started

 !!! warning "Pre-Alpha Status"
     LangTree is in pre-alpha development.
-The DPCL parser and validation work, but LangChain execution is not yet implemented.
+The LangTree DSL parser and validation work, but LangChain execution is not yet implemented.
 This guide shows the intended API once execution is functional.

 ## Installation